datanav/docs/technical/webcrm-crmoffice.rst

      - "string"

-Webcrm Persons to Crmoffice Contacts
+WebCRM Persons to CRMOffice Contacts
 ------------------------------------
-Every Webcrm Persons will be synchronized with a Crmoffice Contacts.
+Every WebCRM Persons will be synchronized with a CRMOffice Contacts.

-Once a link between a Webcrm Persons and a Crmoffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Persons and a CRMOffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Persons and a Crmoffice Contacts:
+The following properties are synchronized between a WebCRM Persons and a CRMOffice Contacts:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Persons Property
+   * - WebCRM Persons Property
-     - Crmoffice Contacts Property
+     - CRMOffice Contacts Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - PersonDirectPhone
      - directPhone
      - "string"